 Cenobio told L.A.
 Times that she believed, "they were charging me the $75 cleaning fee to partially recoup the money they paid for the condom."

-If rental car companies are having issues keeping track of cleaning problems, it can be worrying to think about how they’d handle accidents involving their cars.
+If rental car companies are having issues keeping track of cleaning problems, it can be worrying to think about how they’d handle

 It’s likely that Hertz doesn’t have enough people cleaning and inspecting vehicles or enough people handling complaints and relaying important information.
 The result is potentially unfair charges and unhappy customers.